 Have you seen the printable Glitter Sticker Paper from Silhouette?
-It’s a white sticker paper that well… glitters.
-I was curious what this paper looked like once it was printed, so I brewed up some fun and spooky gnome stickers on Procreate to test it with.
-For Merry Maker-mas, I have some Christmas Night Skies stickers you’ll love.
+It’s a white sticker paper that, well… glitters.
+I was curious about what this paper looked like once it was printed, so I brewed up some fun and spooky gnome stickers on Procreate to test it with.
 Then, I used my iPad and Cricut Design Space Mobile to print and cut them with my Cricut machine.
-If you read below you’ll find out how to make our own custom material setting in Cricut Design Space and how to upload, print, and cut these stickers on an iPad.
+If you read below, you’ll find out how to make our own custom material setting in Cricut Design Space and how to upload, print, and cut these stickers on an iPad.

 New Free Sticker Sheets For Merry Maker-mas

 Get the free download for the Christmas Night Skies Sticker Sheet in my Free Library!
 And for the FULL glitter effect, I’ll post a video to my FB page and IG- these are so pretty in person!

 Tips for Using Silhouette Studios Printable Glitter Sticker Paper

 This paper is not available on Amazon at this time in white; I found it at my local Michael’s, along with an iridescent sticker paper that I’m super excited to try.

 The printable sticker paper has triangular registration marks in each corner that are matte white.
 They essentially create a box that is 7.5” w x 9.5” h.

 This works easily for Cricut desktop users as you can position your design on the mat where you’d like it to be.

 For Design Space Mobile users you can’t move the image around on the mat preview page.

 The workaround to avoid the glitter-less registration triangle is to create a cut box around your design.
 This added design element will give you a shoulder area for your printed design.